njamesgeorge1223/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/README.TECHNICAL.md

 ----

-This project only requires running the Jupyter Notebook in Google Colab.
+This project only requires running the Jupyter Notebooks in Google Colab.

 ----